 Gameplay – 7/10

 The game simply revolves around picking a side; playing through each randomly generated level and recovering enemy plans in order to advance the story, with the added side quest of collection schematics for new weapons throughout each level.
 In comparison to many other stealth games, it actually works distinctively well.
-It’s easier to discover points of advantage, or elements that can be used to execute a surprise attack, like the explosive barrels, largely due to the visuals.
+It’s easier to discover points of advantage or elements that can be used to execute a surprise attack, as the explosive barrels, largely due to the visuals.
 Most importantly, it works to more effectively eliminate the need to reload the game every five seconds like in other stealth games.

 Controls – 10/10